abcxys/VidarOnlineShop/workinglog.md

 1. In HTML, if a \<button\> element is placed inside a \<form\> element without specifying the type attribute, it defaults to type="submit".
 So you need to explicitly assign the type of button if you don't want it to submit form upon click.

 Database design gist:
-1. Set automatically update expire date for order, with help of a designed field/attribute specifying the lengthe of validity.
+1. Set automatically update expire date for salesOrder, with help of a designed field/attribute specifying the lengthe of validity.

 Java/Spring side changes:
 1. Drop the 'required' attribute of two numeric inputs for 'skid' and 'box'.